 I don’t think I have trapped anywhere so productive: we had a 95% success rate!

-A few traps around the farmer’s shack all contained North American Deer Mice.
+A few traps around the farmer’s shack all contained Southern (formerly North American) Deer Mice.

 In among the rocks the vast majority of traps contained Zacatecan Deer Mice (Peromyscus difficilis).